Dr. Zooch Atlas Agena

 PAINTING

 I don’t have much luck usin' white glue on full body tube wraps.
-Begad!
+Avast!
 I cut out t' wrap and hit it with spray adhesive.
-Well, blow me down!
 T' spray adhesive lets me reposition t' wrap if necessary.
-Ya scallywag!
-Usin' White glue, shiver me timbers, you only have one attempt doin' a straight wrap.
+Usin' White glue, you only have one attempt doin' a straight wrap.

 Usin' just spray adhesive t' end edges won’t stay down.
+Arrr!
 I lay a small amount o' white glue on me knife blade and push it under t' raised edge.

 Earlier I painted t' model Gloss White.
+Blimey!
 I worked over t' weekend which gave t' paint time t' set up.

 I masked around t' Pod Cover with scotch tape.
-Arrr!
-Ahoy!
 Maskin' Tape went over t' edges o' t' Scotch Tape widenin' t' masked areas.
-Well, blow me down!
+Blimey!
 I cut up a plastic grocery bag and wrapped tha around t' larger areas o' t' upper body.

 FINISHING UP